Torn between two possible lovers…

 our Doris Laurie singing and playing the piano.
 Amy’s on the violin and Fran’s on the harp with all the girls conducted by their father.
 As Amy is chatted up by the young plumber, Laurie is dragged off by a random child to see some puppies being born.
 In the middle of the crowd, is the lovely, handsome..
 Alex Burke (sigh) played by Gig Young (sigh).

 Of course, Burke takes a bit of a liking to Laurie, and it turns out his father knows her father and he has the patter for charming girls – and their fathers – down to a tee.
 After meeting Gregory, he invites himself for dinner and to be their lodger.
 All the Tuttle girls (and me) are smitten.
-As all Tuttle girls recognise he’s a bit of a catch – as he writes music, and has a jokey rapport with dad and even charms Auntie Jessie.
+As all Tuttle girls recognise he’s a bit of a catch – as he writes music, has a jokey rapport with dad and even charms Auntie Jessie.
 What’s not to

-So we head to the beach and the entire cast are there, cue Doris Day bursting into song (at least twice), some serious flirting from the plumber, and all the women – apart from Aunt Jessie – making furtive cow eyes at Mr Burke.
+So we head to the beach and the entire cast is there, cue Doris Day bursting into song (at least twice), some serious flirting from the plumber, and all the women – apart from Aunt Jessie – making furtive cow eyes at Mr Burke.
 Cue more Gig screen time… sorry Doris (repeats this is a Doris Day not a Gig Young blogathon in my head).

 But he’s only got eyes for Laurie.
 He even gives Laurie a bracelet – despite the fact that Amy is dutifully sewing for him and Fran’s obviously delaying the June wedding in the hope of him.
 It appears by the end of the night Laurie’s got the Gig.. so to speak.
 (Bloody sisters!
 I’ll admit I was rooting for the lovelorn Amy here!!!).